Galapagos Shark Research Insights & Photography Dive Liveaboard

 The Boats

-Our liveaboards are 16 passenger motor yachts with combinations of twin, double and triple cabins with en suite bathrooms.
+Our liveaboards are 16 passenger motor yachts with combinations of twin, double and triple cabins with ensuite bathrooms.
+This experience will be on the Humboldt Explorer.
 Divers will head out in two separate Rigid Inflatable Boats (RIBs).
 For photographs, please click on the Itinerary tab above.

 Prior Experience Required